actionml/harness/java-sdk.md

     client.sendQuery(query)

 Since Query formats are always defined by the specific Engine there is no builder for them, they must be sent as raw JSON.
+The code to process a specific response must be in the Java Promise that is after the `.whenCompleted` or using the `.get()` method similar to the `sendEvent` function, the query can be done synchronously.

 # Security